floriankraemer/floriankraemer.github.io/_posts/2025-05-05-Designing-Effective-Error-Messages.markdown

 * Developers who use/integrate with your software via its APIs.
 * Client Systems that need to do something with them.

-Here is an exemplarity table that lists needs of different stakeholders.
+Here is an exemplary table that lists needs of different stakeholders.
 You must consider the needs of *your* stakeholders, so take this table as an *example*.
 You should figure out who *your* stakeholders are and what *their* needs and quality attributes are.

 | **Stakeholder**                | **Needs / Quality Attributes**                                                                 |
 |-------------------------------|-----------------------------------------------------------------------------------------------|